FatMan50/griffin-blog/portfolio.md

 # FEATURED PROJECTS

 With over **40** years of experience The Griffin Group has a very large and diverse portfolio of closed transactions.
-This gallery of images is just a small sample of the projects we’ve been involved with.
-Griffin’s capital platform has been the solution for many clients looking for construction and/or long-term financing.
+This gallery of images is just a small sample of the projects we’ve closed.
+Griffin’s capital platform has been the solution for many clients looking for construction and/or long-term financing as well as equity.
 If you want to know more, or if you have any questions [please leave us a message](/index.html/#contact), or give us a call at **(239) 821-6666**.